 Rosen's research has been supported by awards and fellowships from several sources, including the U.S. Environmental Protection Agency, Social Science Research Council, American Council of Learned Societies, American Philosophical Society, Wenner-Gren Foundation, Lincoln Institute, Some Institutes for Advanced Study (SIAS), Institute for Global Law and Policy at Harvard Law, and Program on the Study of Capitalism at Harvard, as well as the University Center for Human Values and the University Committee on Research in the Humanities and Social Sciences at Princeton.
 In 2016, she was awarded a 250th Anniversary Fund Award for Innovation in Undergraduate Education at Princeton.

-She currently sits on the executive committee of the Program in African Studies at Princeton.
-She has served as Associate Departmental Representative for the Department of Anthropology and as a Faculty Fellow for the Fung Global Fellows Program at Princeton.
+She currently sits on the executive committee of the Program in African Studies at Princeton and serves as Departmental Representative for Anthropology.
+She was previously a Faculty Fellow for the Fung Global Fellows Program at Princeton.